The fundamental theorem of finite fields: a proof from first principles: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Scott Chapman, Lily Silverstein and Wencin Poh for numerous helpful conversations.
-We also wish to thank Jesus De Loera for sharing his lecture notes from the course that inspired this manuscript.
+We are grateful to Jes\'{u}s~A. De~Loera for sharing his lecture notes from the course that inspired this manuscript.
+We also wish to thank the referees for their insightful comments.